-The Art Deco-styled auditorium across the street soon became a popular venue for influential black leaders, and was where Malcolm X delivered Message for the Grass Roots, where he attacked the non-violent civil rights movement an called for a violent “black revolution.”
-In his speech, he noted that Black Americans had a common enemy: white people.3 The church It was also host to Rev. Martin Luther King Jr. and Thurgood Marshall, who was the chief council for the NAACP and later appointed to the U.S. Supreme Court by President Johnson.
+The Art Deco-styled auditorium across the street soon became a popular venue for influential black leaders, and was where Malcolm X delivered Message for the Grass Roots, where he attacked the non-violent civil rights movement and called for a violent “black revolution.”
+In his speech, he noted that Black Americans had a common enemy: white people.3 The church was also host to Rev. Martin Luther King Jr. and Thurgood Marshall, who was the chief counsel for the NAACP and later appointed to the U.S. Supreme Court by President Johnson.
 Marshall oversaw the landmark Brown versus Board of Education of Topeka case.1

 On March 22, 2011, the Detroit City Council designated King Solomon and another church within a historic district.1

 - Neavling, Steve.
 “King Solomon Baptist Church in Detroit gets a 2nd chance.”
 Detroit Free Press 23 Mar.
 2011: n. pag.
 Ongo.
 Web.
 23 Mar.
 2012.
 Article.